 Join our mailing list to receive updates about new checklists and field testing opportunities!

-As of Fall 2017, all checklists submitted to the Evaluation Checklists Project undergo a rigorous validation process, which includes expert peer review and field testing, as described below.
+All checklists submitted to the Evaluation Checklist Project undergo a rigorous validation process, which includes expert peer review and field testing, as described below.

 Checklist validation process